EgoSpot:Egocentric Multimodal Control for Hands-Free Mobile Manipulation: Experiment

 \subsection{Experiment Settings}

-Our goal is to test the two main functions of the application, namely using HoloLens2's eye tracking module to control robot walking and utilizing its head motion capture function for arm manipulation \footnote{The gripping function was not tested here because the Spot robot's gripper in the CVG lab was damaged.}.
+Our goal is to test the two main functions of the application, namely using HoloLens2's eye tracking module to control robot walking and utilizing its head motion capture function for arm manipulation.
 The user study contains three parts, preparation, experiment conduct, and user feedback.
 In the preparation phase, we demonstrated to participants how to use the controller and Hololens 2 to control the robot.
 In addition, we gave participants 10 minutes per device to familiarize themselves with specific operations.
 In the experiment phase, we asked participants to complete the following two tasks with the controller and HoloLens 2, and recorded the time spent.
 The two scenarios are, \begin{enumerate} \item Walking the robot from a specified starting point to a target location, \item Asking the user to touch a bottle on a table with the robot arm. \end{enumerate}